 Dealing With a Claustrophobia-Induced Panic Attack

-A panic attack begins abruptly with a fear trigger.
+A panic attack begins abruptly when anxiety is triggered.
 If you feel a panic attack coming on, it is important to tune in to your breath, calm your body, and counter your negative or anxious thoughts.
 It is also helpful to have an encouraging support system.
+Panic attacks usually peak within 10 minutes and then reduce.
+Many people link panic attacks to having a heart attack, or heart defect, and will go to the hospital emergency room.

-To help control panic attacks, it’s important to calm your breath and relax your body.
+- Stay calm: To help control panic attacks, it’s important to calm your breath and relax your body.
 Utilizing some of the relaxation skills discussed previously can be very helpful.
 In addition, it’s important to remind yourself that you are physically fine and not dying, that this feeling will pass, and that you can overcome this.

-Tuning in to your breathing and surroundings is also beneficial.
-In preventing panic attacks you must reduce your overall stress levels.
-One way to do this is to counter any negative or anxious thoughts that come up throughout your day, not just during a panic attack.
+- Reduce your stress levels: One way to do this is to counter any negative or anxious thoughts that come up throughout your day, not just during a panic attack.
 You should remind yourself that these thoughts are the anxious you, and write them down and challenge these inaccurate thoughts.

-Lastly, lifestyle adjustments like physical activity, adequate sleep, yoga, and social support can also help to prevent panic attacks.
+- Change your lifestyle: Lifestyle adjustments like physical activity, adequate sleep, yoga, and social support can also help to prevent panic attacks.
 This involves having a consistent walking or exercise schedule, making sure to get seven to nine hours of sleep a night, and eating a healthy diet.

 How to Get Help for Claustrophobia

-You can search for therapists in an online directory and specify “Anxiety Issues,” “Exposure Response Prevention,” “Cognitive Behavioral Therapy,” as well as age group.
+You can search for therapists in an online therapist directory and specify “Anxiety Issues,” “Exposure Response Prevention,” “Cognitive Behavioral Therapy,” as well as age group.
 In addition, anxiety disorder clinics or anxiety disorder treatment organizations are more likely to have experience treating claustrophobia.